zafrullakhan001/BrowserLauncherPro2/README.md

 	- Chrome: `chrome://extensions/`
 	- Edge: `edge://extensions/`
 3. Enable Developer mode (toggle in the top-right of the extensions page).
+4. Click “Load unpacked” and select the extracted repository folder.
-4. Optional but recommended for full functionality: run the native host setup scripts included in the repo (see scripts under the repo root) with administrator privileges.
+5. Optional but recommended for full functionality: run the native host setup scripts included in the repo (see scripts under the repo root) with administrator privileges.

-5. Click “Load unpacked” and select the extracted repository folder.
+### Manual Updates (for unpacked installs)

+Since this extension isn’t published in the Chrome/Edge stores, updates are manual:
+- Pull or download the latest changes from this repository
+- Replace the local extension folder with the updated files
+- In `chrome://extensions` or `edge://extensions`, click the refresh/reload icon on the extension card

 ## Usage